strangebuzz/cache-watcher/README.md

 ## Installation 🛠️

 You can build the program yourself (this means that you must have a working Go development environment) or you can [download an executable](#downloading-the-executable-).
 The program was developed with **go1.14.2**.

 ### Compiling the program ⚙️

 ```
-$ git clone git@github.com:strangebuzz/sfcw.git
+$ git clone git@github.com:strangebuzz/cache-watcher.git
-$ cd sfcw
+$ cd cache-watcher
 $ make build
 ```